mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 But Buddhism is not something like this.
 Buddhism always focuses on the *whole* of life, even in daily routine.
 Even right in the middle of evaluation and judgement, good or bad, right and wrong – still there is stillness.
 You can handle yourself, being alive.

 So finally, the comment, “He adds frost to the snow.”
-Finally all you have to do is be alive, [reflecting] for yourself.
+Finally all you have to do is be alive – reflecting for yourself.
 Within “just be alive,” there are lots of questions.
 “What should I do?”
-From moment to moment: “What should I do?”
-What is correct?
+From moment to moment: “What should I do?
+Is that correct?”
 Well, sometimes there is no way to judge; just do it.
-But immediately there is a question that is left: is that correct?
+But immediately there is a question that is left: *is that correct*?
 After that, you should reflect upon yourself.
 And then right after reflecting upon yourself, let’s do it a different way.
-Just like a *[unintelligible]*.
-But it is not right always; still there is reflection there upon yourself: “Is that correct?”
+Just like Te Shan.
+But it is not *right* always; still there is reflection there upon yourself: *Is that correct?* Within being alive, always there is a certain reflection, and you don’t know, always a question is left behind.
+That means consciousness is always *picking up* every moment.

-Within being alive, always there is certain reflection, and you don’t know, always a question is left behind.
-That means consciousness is always picking up every moment.
-If you pick up your daily life with consciousness, that daily life becomes conceptualized, seeing objects, very naturally.
+If you pick up your daily life with consciousness, that daily life very naturally becomes conceptualized, seeing objects.
 Then immediately it becomes a red light; sometimes it becomes a yellow light.
-So a flashing light comes up.
-Is this good or bad?
+A flashing light comes up: is this good or bad?
 Or is this your experience you did?
 If you do something, immediately there is experience.
 That experience is nothing but a flashing light.
-By these flashing lights, most people are very confused.
+Most people are very confused by these flashing lights.
 It’s not necessary to ignore it, because it is something you have to take responsibility for.
 But on the other hand, you cannot stop your life.
 All we have to do is, aim at the ideal beautiful image of human life, which is called Buddha, and we have to move toward it, day by day.
 That is the final goal we have to do, practically.

-#### 38:14

 I always tell you about [shikantaza](glossary#shikantaza): just turn on the switch.
 This is a very simple practice.
 It is too simple to understand, [really].
 But this is an urgent need we have to do.

 Within this urgent need of just turning on the switch, there are lots of questions.
 Always the question is left: is this correct?
 Yes or no; always.
 All you have to do is turn on the switch, and lots of questions [come up]: “Is that right?”
 “Is that wrong?”
 Whatever those questions are, put them aside, and by practice and study, behind the switch, there is lots of philosophical and psychological background.
-By studying this background, *sometimes* the questions are solved.
+By studying this background, maybe *sometimes* the questions are solved.
 “Oh, Katagiri was wrong.”
 Or, “Katagiri was right.”

-Sometimes you can solve questions immediately, but sometimes not.
-So this ... turning on the switch every day, there is nothing to add to daily routine.
+Sometimes you can solve questions immediately... but sometimes not.
+So this ... turning on the switch every day, that is nothing to add to daily routine.
 If you say something about this, that is nothing but adding the frost to the snow.

 But that is an urgent need that we have to do.
 When you do zazen, do zazen, that’s all.
 If you want to be a great musician, practice.
 What is practice?
 With practice should you expect certain progress?
 No way; you cannot expect anything.

-Our practice is is something which really you should do, from moment to moment.
+Our practice is is something which really you should *do*, from moment to moment.
 In the practice, your life must be alive; that’s enough.

 #### 40:42